 Toronto teacher duplicates dramatic gains for successive classes

-During her first year using JUMP, a Toronto teacher lifted her class average ranking from the 66th percentile on the grade 5 TOMA test to 92nd percentile on the grade 6 test, in September of the following year.
+During her first year using JUMP Math, a Toronto teacher lifted her class average ranking from the 66th percentile on the grade 5 TOMA test to 92nd percentile on the grade 6 test, in September of the following year.
 Her next class improved its average ranking from the 54th to 98th percentiles.

 The Impact of JUMP Math in England - Lambeth (2009)